 The Twin Foxes Estate, Woolmer Green, Herts.
 Note the two entrance pillars.

-The approach road to a modern housing estate at Woolmer Green, about three miles south of Stevenage, boasts two proprietorial busts on pedestals of the Fox twins, Ebenezer Albert and Albert Ebenezer.
+The approach road to a modern housing estate at Woolmer Green, about three miles south of Stevenage, boasts two proprietorial busts on pedestals of the Foxe twins, Ebenezer Albert and Albert Ebenezer.
 Only the pattern of lichen on the sculptures makes the identical twins dissimilar.
 The estate is called Twin Foxes.In 1953, a new public house at Rockingham Way, Stevenage opened.
-It was called (see sign, right).
-Who were the Fox twins and why have they been so ‘honoured’?
+It was called The Twin Foxes (see sign, right).
+Who were the Foxe twins and why have they been so ‘honoured’?

 Ebenezer and Albert were born towards the end of 1857 at Symonds Green, Stevenage.
 Their father, Henry (who counted among his ancestors the prominent Hertfordshire Quaker, George Fox) had a smallholding and their mother was a straw plaiter.
 Henry was a God-fearing Baptist and his sons were named after the Ebenezer Chapel on Albert Street, Stevenage.
 The twins were so alike that even their parents, in the absence of lichen, resorted to tying red and blue ribbons to their arms to differentiate between them or seating them on assigned chairs.
 However, even in those early days the twins would switch ribbons and chairs to avoid punishment.